debiki/talkyard/docs/e2e-tests-readme.md

         scripts/run-e2e-tests.sh        # in Chrome only
         scripts/run-e2e-tests.sh --all  # in all browsers

-    You can run only files that match a certain pattern.
+    You can choose to run only files that match some pattern.
 The following runs all test files matching `*link*`, namely `client/test/e2e/specs/all-links.tests.ts`:

-        scripts/wdio target/e2e/wdio.conf.js --skip3 --only 'links'
+        scripts/wdio target/e2e/wdio.conf.js --only 'links'

     If you get this error: "Cannot find module '.../target/e2e/wdio.conf.js'", then fix that by building the end-to-end test code: